Jbsco/PCB_MFG/README.md

 ### Genmitsu 3018 Pro Desktop CNC Machines

 A 3D-printable fixture which fits 100x70mm copper-clad boards is provided as an STL file in this repository.
-This was designed specifically for this process and provides an easy clamping method with consistent repeatability.
+This was designed specifically for this CNC machine and this process.
+It provides an easy clamping method with consistent repeatability.

 <p align="center">
   <img src="Example/3018_Fixture.png" width="350" title="100x70mm Fixture Design">